 Along with feeling compelled to engage, you will not exercise caution when pursuing sexual gratification.
 You will make choices that put yourself – or others – in danger of disease, trauma, loss, or harm.

 Guilt and Shame

-After the high of the sexual gratification has worn off, you may feel bad about what you have done.
+After the high of sexual gratification has worn off, you may feel bad about your actions.
 Your self-esteem will suffer, which can breed a vicious cycle of attempting to escape further into your addiction.

-A hallmark of addiction is continuing in the behavior, in spite of negative consequences.
-Your sexual activities may be destroying your home or work life, but you still won’t cease them.
-Your psychological distress may increase with each, subsequent, consequence of sexual behavior.
+A hallmark of addiction is continuing in the behavior despite negative consequences.
+Your sexual activities may destroy your home or work life, but you still won’t cease them.
+Your psychological distress may increase with each subsequent consequence of sexual behavior.

 Types of Sex Addiction

-Just as human beings are extremely varied in their preferences, the types of sexual disorders that are experienced are unique to the individual.
+Just as human beings vary in their preferences, the types of sexual disorders experienced are unique to the individual.
 Researchers have identified several categories by which to describe the typical presentations of the disorder.
 These categories may overlap and intermingle within the personal experience of a person addicted to sex.

-As suggested, this type of sexual addiction involves making up sexually-based stories in your head and spending an excessive amount of time indulging in this make-believe, sexualized world.
-Your sexual fantasy life will be taking the place of actual interactions and will interfere with the formation of quality relationships in reality.
+As suggested, this type of sexual addiction involves making up sexually-based stories in your head and spending excessive time indulging in this make-believe, sexualized world.
+Your sexual fantasy life will take the place of actual interactions and interfere with forming quality relationships in reality.

 A person with a seductive sexual obsession will be hyperfocused on the idea of sexual conquest.
-The focus won’t be on the sexual act as much as it will be centered on convincing others to give in to your charms and prowess.
+The focus won’t be on the sexual act as much as on convincing others to give in to your charms and prowess.